-Parole Officer Career Guide
+Parole Officer: Career Guide

-Parole Officer Career Description, Duties, and Common Tasks
+Career Description, Duties, and Common Tasks

-Parole officers help offenders enter substance abuse programs and assist them with vocational retraining so that they can obtain employment.
+Parole officers help offenders enter fitting support programs, such as substance abuse, anger management, and similar treatments; refer them to housing assistance programs; and assist them with vocational training so that they can obtain employment.
 They attend parole hearings and report on the offender's progress to the parole board.
-Individual parole officers commonly are assigned numerous active cases; it is not unusual for an officer to have 100 cases on his or her docket.
+Individual parole officers are commonly assigned numerous active cases; it is not unusual for an officer to have 100 cases on his or her docket.
 Some cases may require minimal supervision with occasional contact, while others require heavy supervision with daily check-ins.

-Parole Officer Training
+Parole Officer Job Training

 Other Helpful Skills and Experience

-Examples of Possible Job Titles for this Career
+Possible Job Titles for This Career

-- Community supervision officer
+- Community Supervision Officer

-- Parole officer
+- Parole Officer

-- Probation officer
+- Probation Officer

-Parole Officer Salary and Outlook
+Parole Officer Salary and Job Outlook

 Frequently Asked Questions

-What type of work schedule is typical for a parole officer?
+Question: What type of work schedule is typical for a parole officer?

-Is certification necessary to work as a parole officer?
+Question: Is certification necessary to work as a parole officer?

-What is the difference between a probation officer and a parole officer?
+Question: What is the difference between a probation officer and a parole officer?

-1. US Bureau of Labor Statistics Occupational Outlook Handbook, Probation Officers and Correctional Treatment Specialists: https://www.bls.gov/ooh/community-and-social-service/probation-officers-and-correctional-treatment-specialists.htm
+2. Bureau of Labor Statistics Occupational Outlook Handbook, Probation Officers and Correctional Treatment Specialists: https://www.bls.gov/ooh/community-and-social-service/probation-officers-and-correctional-treatment-specialists.htm

 3. O*NET OnLine, First-Line Supervisors of Correctional Officers: https://www.onetonline.org/link/summary/33-1011.00